zeesairafi/TASK-js-cli-calculator/README.md

 ## Setup

-In your terminal, make sure you're inside the task directory and run `yarn install`.
+In your terminal, make sure you're inside the task directory and run `npm install`.

 ## Steps: